Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 • Life and disability insurance policies

-Step 4: Shop and Secure Insurance Policies
+Step 4: Consider Insurance Policies for Dental Practice Acquisition

 When buying a dental practice, the insurance policies typically include, but may not be limited to: